Saudi Arabia: Religion

-Quba Mosque in Medina, Hejaz is considered to be one of the oldest mosques, dating to the lifetime of the Islamic Prophet Muhammad.
+Quba Mosque in Medina, Hejaz is considered to be one of the oldest mosques, dating to the lifetime of the Islamic prophet Muhammad.
 (Note: The Mosque of the Companions in the Eritrean city of Massawa dates to approximately the same period, the 7th century CE.)

-Virtually all Saudi inhabitants are Muslim; by law, all Saudi citizens are Muslim.
+Virtually all Saudi inhabitants are Muslim; as by law Saudi citizens are Muslim.
 Estimates of the Sunni population range between 85% and 90%, with the remaining 10 to 15% being Shia Muslim, practicing either Twelver Shi'ism or Sulaymani Ismailism.
 Shia Muslims in Saudi Arabia are largely found in the Eastern Province, particularly in Qatif and Al–Ahsa.
 The official and dominant form of Sunni Islam is Salafism, commonly known as Wahhabism, (Note: Proponents prefer the name Salafist, considering Wahhabi derogatory.) which was founded in the Arabian Peninsula by Muhammad ibn Abd al-Wahhab in the 18th century.
-Other denominations, including Shia Islam, are systematically suppressed.
+Other denominations, including Shia Islam, are systematically suppressed by the state apparatus.
+Atheism and apostasy are punishable by death or by life imprisonment.

 Christianity is the second largest religion in Saudi Arabia, estimated at around 2.1 million, of whom the vast majority are foreign workers.
 Saudi Arabia allows Christians to enter the country as temporary foreign workers but does not allow them to practice their faith openly.
 There are officially no Saudi citizens who are Christians, as Saudi Arabia forbids religious conversion from Islam (apostasy) and punishes it by death.
-There are over 708,000 Hindus in Saudi Arabia, comprising the third largest religion; like other minority faiths in the country, almost all foreign workers.
-There may be a significant fraction of atheists and agnostics, although they are officially called "terrorists".
+There are over 708,000 Hindus in Saudi Arabia, comprising the third largest religion; like other minority faiths in the country, with all of them coming from South Asia.
+There may be a significant fraction of atheists and agnostics, although they are officially designated as "terrorists".
 In its 2017 religious freedom report, the U.S. State Department named Saudi Arabia a Country of Particular Concern, denoting systematic, ongoing, and egregious violations of religious freedom.

 Najran was once home to sizeable historical local Christian and Jewish communities.
 Before the founding of Israel, Najran had over 7,000 Jews, predominantly of Yemenite Jewish background.
-Following the establishment of Israel and the 1948 Arab–Israeli war, Jews began leaving for Yemen and from there to Israel.
+Following the establishment of Israel and the 1948 Arab–Israeli war, Jews began leaving for Israel via Yemen.
 By the 1970s, there were no Jews left in the country.